dwmgs/dwmgs/README.md

 ## About me:

 * My favorite language is java
-* Learning chess
+* Practicing jiu jitsu
-* Platinum at the moment: Detroit Become Human
+* Platinum at the moment: Nothing 😓

 ## Technologies: